Fortune-Lab/VectorScan-Manuscript-1/README.md

 ### "Library_1_2.ipynb"
 Jupyter notebook containing the code that was used to generate the peptides in the VectorScan library

-### "VectorScan
+### "VectorScanLibrary characterization.Rmd"
-Library characterization.Rmd": R notebook containing code to analyze the input library
+R notebook containing code to analyze the input library

 ### "VectorScan - CDC - Plate 22.Rmd"
 R notebook containing code to analyze the CDC Puerto Rico human samples